redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-virtual-machine-environment-using-instack.html.md

 If you want to deviate from the tutorial or increase the scaling of one or more overcloud nodes, you will need to ensure you have enough memory and disk space.

+RHEL 7 support is currently experimental and may not work with the currently released packages.

 [1]: Note that the default Fedora partitioning scheme will most likely not provide enough space to the partition containing the default path for libvirt image storage (/var/lib/libvirt/images).
 The easiest fix is to customize the partition layout at the time of install to provide at least 200 GB of space for that path.

 ## Preparing the Host Machine